Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 Remember, this type of collaboration is expected and encouraged!
 People who worked together should list each other as collaborators, since this will help us determine why some code might look similar.

-3. For the Research Project assignment, you may use Python libraries and modules and borrow code from the web.
-If you do this, add the following information as comments to your program  This pertains to both Python modules and StackOverflow-like queries.
+For the Research Project assignment, you may use Python libraries and modules and borrow code from the web.
+If you do this, add the following information as comments to your program.
+This pertains to both Python modules and StackOverflow-like queries.
 1. Title and author information (if it exists)
 2. URL
 3. Brief description of what the code/module does.